canjs/canjs/index.md

 - the __id__ or __URL__ of a script tag to use as the content of the template
 - __data__ to pass to the template

-It returns the rendered result of the template as a documentFragment.
+It returns the rendered result of the template as a documentFragment (a documentFragment is a lightweight container that can hold DOM elements in it).

 {% highlight javascript %}
 document.getElementById( 'todos' )